Vikasdubey0551/Sequential-analysis-ANN/README.md

 # Data collection

-I used data mining (i.e. data scraping) to several protein sequence and their function from biological databases mainly [Unitprot](https://www.uniprot.org/uniprot/P03960).
+Data scraping was performed on several protein sequence and their function from biological databases mainly [Unitprot](https://www.uniprot.org/uniprot/P03960).

 >**data-scrapes** folder contains the sequence in the fasta format and annotation of the various proteins.